1skepta/todo_app/README.md

 ## Contributions

-I am just starting, Your Ideas are soo welcome
+I am facing challenges on my toggling between dark and light mode, Send a PR to contribute.